-An exemption from the FEE-HELP loan fee was provided for units with a census date between 1 April 2020 and 31 December 2021.
-After this time, the FEE-HELP loan fee will then be reduced from 25% to 20% for all units with a census date on or after 1 January 2022.
+An exemption from the FEE-HELP loan fee was provided by the Australian Government for units with a census date between 1 April 2020 and 31 December 2022.
+After this time, the FEE-HELP loan fee will be 20% for all units with a census date on or after 1 January 2023.

 Students do not need to do anything for the exemption or reduction to be applied.
 Student FEE-HELP debt records with the Australian Taxation Office will automatically reflect the loan fee the above changes.

 You must meet the following requirements to be eligible for FEE‑HELP:

 - You are studying at an approved FEE‑HELP provider (TAFE Queensland is an approved provider).

 - You meet the citizenship and residency requirements: